Applications are closed and re-open in October 2026.

 For additional questions, email BookingNPS@toronto.ca.

 Permits are required to host an event at NPS.
-Please note that submission of an application does not guarantee the use of NPS as it is frequently over-subscribed and staff cannot accommodate all requests.
-It does not operate on a first-come first-serve or grandfathered basis.
+Please note that submitting an application does not guarantee the use of NPS, as it is frequently oversubscribed and staff cannot accommodate all requests.

 Should all requested date options be unavailable, you will be contacted to discuss possible alternative dates or locations elsewhere in the city you may wish to consider.

-Provided a date option is identified, an Event Support Supervisor will send you a Letter of Condition along with a checklist which will begin the permitting process for your event in 2026.
+Provided a date option is identified, an Event Support Supervisor will send you a Letter of Condition along with a checklist, which will begin the permitting process for your event in 2026.
 Staff will then work with you to ensure compliance with space regulations based on your event design.
-Once all details are confirmed, a permit agreement will be signed by both parties.
+Once all details are confirmed, both parties will sign the permit agreement.